Bournemouth Bluebird Jazz Club

 Members and prospective visitors can E-mail us by clicking on

-Bands booked from March onwards:
+Bands who performed for us from March 2018 onwards:

 Monday 5th March; Tony Waller's Prohibition Jazz

 Trumpet; Tony Waller

 Drums; David Waller

 'Tony Waller and his Prohibition Jazz' performed jazz from the 1920's to 30's with music from Louis Armstrong, King Oliver, 'Fats' Waller, Sidney Bechet and Duke Ellington, as well as favourites from Kenny Ball.
 With versatility being a key factor with this band, there were a few treats in store!

 Monday 12th March; Martin Jones' Acoustic Jass

 This traditional jazz band is based near Southampton and travels throughout the south of England.
 The band has been established for twenty years providing high quality live musical entertainment at many events.
 Its extensive repertoire comprises well known jazz standards, blues, and the popular music of the early twentieth century, all played in the New Orleans jazz style, the sort of music to entertain all ages.
 The tunes have a beginning a middle and an end which most people like, and are suitable for listening to in a concert, for dancing or for background music.

 Monday 9th April; Dave Moorwood's Rascals of Rhythm.